rocioacost/acklenavenue.github.io/_posts/2018-06-26-an-acklen-avenue-story-billy-fernandez.md

   Fernandez
 date: 2018-06-26T00:00:00.000Z
 description: >-
-  A few years ago, I noticed Facebook Post, Acklen Avenue was looking for a software developer in Honduras.
+  A few years ago, I noticed a Facebook Post, Acklen Avenue was looking for a software developer in Honduras.
 I was feeling good about my chances but I was nervous.
 author: Billy Fernandez
 excerpt: >-
-  A few years ago, I noticed Facebook Post, Acklen Avenue was looking for a software developer in Honduras.
+  A few years ago, I noticed a Facebook Post, Acklen Avenue was looking for a software developer in Honduras.
 I was feeling good about my chances but I was nervous.
 image: 'https://acklenavenue.com/img/posts/an_acklen_avenue_story_billy_fernandez.jpg'